mindfulent/WebToMd/README.md

 ## Author: [Jon Pappas](https://github.com/mindfulent)

 A powerful Python-based tool that transforms web content into clean, well-formatted Markdown documents by leveraging advanced HTML parsing and GPT-4 Vision-powered analysis.
-Built with Ell.so integration, it intelligently preserves document structure while eliminating unnecessary elements.
+Built with Ell.so for orchestration, it intelligently preserves document structure while eliminating unnecessary elements.

 ## Features